Andalusian nationalism

 Andalusian nationalism is the nationalism that asserts that Andalusians are a nation and promotes the cultural unity of Andalusians.
-In the past it was considered to be represented primarily by the Andalusian Party, but the party disbanded in 2015.
+In the past it was considered to be represented primarily by the Andalusian Party, (Note: The Andalucista Party was originally known as Partido Socialista de Andalucía or Socialist Party of Andalusia (Not to be confused with the regional branch of Spanish Socialist Workers' Party, known as PSOE-A).
+It was born out of the Asamblea Socialista of Andalucía but later on it dropped the denomination socialist and veered to the political centre.) but the party disbanded in 2015.
 In 2021, the left-wing Andalusian nationalist party Adelante Andalucía was formed, obtaining representation in the 2022 regional election.

 Some political forces without parliamentary presence like Nación Andaluza and Asamblea Nacional de Andalucía may be found advocating independence.
 There is also a movement defending the idea that Andalusian is not a dialect of Spanish, but a language of its own.